 Introduction

 My name is Leah Merete Robb – a culmination of the Scottish and Danish heritage that coexists in my make-up as well as my name.
-Although I spent all my childhood years in Scotland, I was quickly made aware of being different either because of my foreign nationality or the arty characteristics.
+Although I spent all my childhood years living in Scotland, I was quickly made aware of being different – either because of my foreign heritage or my artistic characteristics.
 Regardless, the combination is perhaps what has triggered my interest in studying and portraying people – especially those who are at odds with society as a whole.

 Education